OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 **Min ΔμV**: This value sets the minimum voltage range between the upper threshold and lower threshold.
 The upper threshold and lower threshold cannot get any closer than this.
 By making this value bigger, you will have to flex harder to go from 0 to 100% flex, after the thresholds have crept as close as they will get to one another (aka Min ΔμV).

 ## Networking
 The networking widget allows the streaming of data to other apps.
-It offers four data types: Serial, UDP, OSC, and LSL.
+Keep scrolling for an explanation of the four data types: Serial, UDP, OSC, and LSL.
 To see how it can be used with our different apps, check out our [Software page](06Software/00-SoftwareLanding.md).

 **Full details of all possible outputs can be found at the [GUI Networking Guide](https://docs.google.com/document/d/e/2PACX-1vR_4DXPTh1nuiOwWKwIZN3NkGP3kRwpP4Hu6fQmy3jRAOaydOuEI1jket6V4V6PG4yIG15H1N7oFfdV/pub).**